 You may have heard of Vital Farms eggs—you may have even spent upwards of $7 on a dozen of the brand’s eggs because of boasts it makes in the packaging.
 Well, we’re not buying it, and neither should you.
-PETA has assisted misled consumers in filing a class action lawsuit against Vital Farms, Inc., because of the company’s allegedly false claims that it treats animals in an ethical and humane manner.
+PETA Foundation lawyers have assisted misled consumers in filing a class action lawsuit against Vital Farms, Inc., because of the company’s allegedly false claims that it treats animals in an ethical and humane manner.

 Chicks Are Slaughtered and Hens Are Debeaked for Egg Production